Mohammadjamiu/tahugo_updated/content/how-to-tech/access-a-file-in-node-js-using-relative-and-absolute-path.md

 **Where:**

-- / and ./ is similar, and it denotes **“In the same directory”**
+* / and ./ is similar, and it denotes **“In the same directory”**
-- ../ means leave the directory you are in and go one level up
+* ../ means leave the directory you are in and go one level up

-Understanding how to use these symbols is crucial for navigating the file system and accessing files and directories in Node.js.
+Having knowledge on how to use these symbols is important for navigating the file system and accessing files and directories in Node.js.